ophwug/docs/README.md

 * Be mindful of YouTube videos and instructions that are not up to date.
 It is impossible to update YouTube videos.
   * If you ended up here from a YouTube video, contact the author of the video and ask them to pin a comment to the top of the video with the latest instructions.
 * Last but not least, for fork users, you need to consult your fork's _written_ documentation.
 YouTube videos or alternative instructions may not be up to date and may not work with the latest OS or openpilot version.
+They may still be a great supplement to the written documentation though.

 **Examples**: